:max_bytes(150000):strip_icc()/SPR-HOME-8-best-twin-mattresses-4150358-01-5fde45a5ce7f48cc88a6631119327f28.jpg)

 No handles

 Soft mattresses are ideal for back and side sleepers—and if you're looking to be cradled, the Purple Mattress is a great option for you.
-With three layers of foam, this mattress cradles and supports your body, while relieving potential pressure points.
-Although it lacks edge support, our tester found the responsive, sinking-in sensation to be surprisingly comfortable.
-"We sunk into it without feeling trapped, as we have with other memory foam models," she noted.
+With three layers of foam, this mattress effectively supports your body while relieving potential pressure points.
+Although it lacks edge support, we found the responsive, sinking-in sensation to be surprisingly comfortable.
+Unlike some other memory foam models, it won't leave you feeling sucked in or trapped.

-Despite being made of foam (a material that's notorious for retaining heat), the Purple Mattress proved to be surprisingly breathable.
+Despite being made of foam, a material that's notorious for retaining heat, the Purple Mattress proved to be surprisingly breathable.
 This is in large part thanks to the brand's GelFlex grid, which uses over 1,400 air channels to help encourage airflow while you sleep.
-And while it might be less relevant for twin mattresses, another standout feature of this mattress was its minimal motion transfer.
-"We especially liked that as our sons share a room and a bunk bed, so a quiet mattress helps keep the peace," said our tester.
+And while it might be less relevant for twin mattresses, another standout feature of this mattress was its minimal motion transfer—ideal for bunk bed setups or those who share a room.

-At 70 pounds, this mattress is on the heavier side—and since it doesn't have handles, it can be a little cumbersome to move.
-All in all, though, this is a great option for guest and kid's rooms, along with summer houses or warmer climates.
+One thing to note is that, at 70 pounds, this mattress is on the heavier side—and since it doesn't have handles, it can be a little cumbersome to move.
+All in all, though, it's a great option for guest and kid's rooms, along with summer houses or warmer climates.

 Price at time of publish: $695